Nisba (onomastics)

-In Arabic names, a nisba (نسبة ALA, "attribution"), also rendered as nesba or nesbat, is an adjective surname indicating the person's place of origin, ancestral tribe, or ancestry, used at the end of the name and occasionally ending in the suffix -iyy for males and -iyyah for females.
+In Arabic names, a nisba (نسبة ALA, "attribution"), also rendered as nesba or nesbat, is an adjective surname indicating the person's place of origin, ancestral tribe, or ancestry, used at the end of the surname.
+Examples of this suffix included at the end of a surname include: -at (eg: Obeidat), -i (eg: Al Masri), -awi (eg: Badawi), -iyy for masculine and -iyyah for feminine.

 Nisba, originally an Arabic word, has been passed to many other languages such as Turkish, Persian, Bengali, Hindi and Urdu.

-In Persian, Turkish, and Urdu usage, it is always pronounced and written as nisbat.
+In Persian and Turkish, it is always pronounced and written as nisbat.
 In Arabic usage, that pronunciation occurs when the word is uttered in its construct state only.

-The practice has been adopted in South Asian Muslim names.
-The nisba to a tribe, profession or a town is the most common form of surname in Arabic.

 Original use

 A nisba "relation" is a grammatical term referring to the suffixation of masculine -iyy, feminine -iyyah to a word to make it an adjective.
 As an example, the word ‘Arabiyy (عربي) means "Arab, related to Arabic, Arabian".
 Nisba forms are very common in Arabic names.